drewish/multivac/_posts/2013-08-11-problems-with-nate-silvers-book-the-signal-and-the-noise.md

 hearing protection is standard operating equipment.

 The emphasis is mine.
-I wondered why would they circulate a flammable gas around it?
+I wondered why would they circulate a flammable gas around it.
 Why not something inert?
 So I started googling and it turns out the computer is water cooled:

 > The trick to that energy efficiency is water, Andersen said.
 Bluefire is